 5.2.3 Potential service requirements

-The 5G PVN shall support a mechanism to provide consistent QoE to UEs independent of the UEs’ MNO.
+The 5G PVN shall support a mechanism to provide consistent QoE independent of the UEs’ MNO.

 The 5G LAN-type service shall support authorized UEs, independent of the primary service subscription a UE may have.

-The 5G LAN-type service shall support a 3GPP supported mechanism to authenticate legacy non-3GPP Devices for 5G PVN access.
+The 5G LAN-type service shall support a 3GPP supported mechanism to authenticate 5GLAN Devices for 5G PVN access.

 5.2.4 Potential operational requirements